Finding the right talent for a job is no easy task, especially when you don’t know what the talent you are looking for is.

 Mark Gray: The big focus for us was sales hiring.
-We needed to identify a good sales person - and that is not an easy task.
+We needed to identify a good salesperson - and that is not an easy task.

 There is a lot of literature on what makes a good salesforce, so we started testing candidates.
-Basically the lightbulb moment was when we realised that we had no idea why our best people are even good - and why our ‘not so good’ people are not so good.
+Basically the lightbulb moment was when we realized that we had no idea why our best people are even good - and why our ‘not so good’ people are not so good.

 So that's when we thought, why don’t we benchmark one of the internal sales teams?
-In order to try and get an understanding of what a good sales person looks like, from a personality perspective, from cultural perspective…how do these people fit into the company culture, and how does that have an impact on performance?
+In order to try and get an understanding of what a good salesperson looks like, from a personality perspective, from cultural perspective…how do these people fit into the company culture, and how does that have an impact on performance?
 And that’s when we started to play around with some ideas.
-I reached out to the sales organisation and basically told them that we want to understand what makes you, you.
+I reached out to the sales organization and basically told them that we want to understand what makes you, you.
 And in turn, how we can look for that in future hires.

 How did Retorio’s AI help you and your sales team?

 Mark Gray: We got our sales team to conduct an internal survey and we got them to use Retorio.
 Sure enough, some of the results we got were really very interesting - and you could quite clearly see a very clear correlation for us to build benchmarks on.
-This was ultimately an “ah-hah” moment for us and we realised that there is indeed validity to the results we were seeing.
+This was ultimately an “ah-hah” moment for us and we realized that there is indeed validity to the results we were seeing.
 It’s now another tool that we can now use to gain further insight into our hires.

 Where there any surprising or unexpected findings after using Retorio with your team?